-Have you decided to start hiking?
+Have you started hiking?
 Congratulations!
 But where to start?
-Here is a complete guide for beginner hikers.
+Here is a complete guide for hiking for beginners.

-From the equipment to the itinerary, here is everything you need to know to start hiking on the right foot!
+From the gear to the itinerary, here is everything you need to know to hike on the right foot!

 There is nothing better than hiking to combine useful with pleasure.

 In fact, walking is one of the best ways to lose weight, equally effective, and accessible to everyone and everywhere.

 Hiking is a great way to keep fit and active, and according to some seventy-year-old hikers who you can cross paths with in the mountains, it’s a real rejuvenation!